RobertRingel/LearningTasks4Programming/Java/00_BasicPosterTasks/BottleRefundDemoAdaptation.md

 #### Previous Knowledge

-- variables and data types,
+- variables and data types
+- bcm-1: basics of classes, public/private modifieres
 - Box 6: Make use of objects shown in the [Basic Java Poster](00_JavaPoster_HK_engl.pdf)

 #### Learning Activities